Enable push notifications in a native iOS app

 Delete the storyboard

 Xcode generates a MainInterface.storyboard for the NCE.
-Delete this file and remove the NSExtensionMainStoryboard key from the NCE's Info.plist if present.
+Delete this file and, if the row NSExtensionMainStoryboard is present in the NCE's Info.plist, remove it.
 The SDK handles all UI programmatically.

 Enable capabilities in Xcode